Do I have to fill out an application for the phlebotomy course or be an UCLA student to be eligible?

 No, there is no application for our course, and you do not have to be a UCLA student to enroll.
 Our course is open to the public for enrollment and completed here.

 I saw the course I wanted listed the other day; now it’s no longer there can I still enroll?

 The only classes available for enrollment are listed online.
 If a course is no longer listed it has reached its maximum enrollment capacity and can no longer accept additional students.

 You can enroll online, over the phone or by coming into the office.
 We accepted Visa, MasterCard, Discover, or American Express.
 Please see our page on payment methods for the forms of payment we accept and our Contact Us page for more information.

 What are the prerequisites for the course and when are they due?

-To see the complete list of medical and documentation prerequisites for the course, please visit the Phlebotomy course web page.
-Prerequisites are due on the first day of the phlebotomy course.
+To see the complete list of medical and documentation prerequisites for the course, please see our page on Phlebotomy Eligibility & Requirements.

 Is there a language requirement for the course?